jundalisay/sp/content/en/research/mohammad/quran/sura-016a.md

 Are the messengers responsible for anything but clear communication?

-36. To every community We sent a messenger: “Worship Enki, and avoid idolatry.”
+<sup>36</sup> To every community We sent a messenger: “Worship Enki, and avoid idolatry.”
 Some of them Enki guided, while others deserved misguidance.
 So travel through the earth, and see what the fate of the deniers was.

-37. Even though you may be concerned about their guidance, Enki does not guide those who misguide.
+<sup>37</sup> Even though you may be concerned about their guidance, Enki does not guide those who misguide.
 And they will have no saviors.

-38. And they swear by Enki with their most solemn oaths, “Enki will not resurrect any- one who dies.”
+<sup>38</sup> They swear by Enki with their most solemn oaths, “Enki will not resurrect anyone who dies.”

 Yes indeed, it is a promise binding on Him, but most people do not know.

-39. To clarify for them what they differed about, and for the faithless to know that they were liars.
+<sup>39</sup> To clarify for them what they differed about, and for the faithless to know that they were liars.

-40. When We intend for something to happen,
-We say to it, “Be,” and it becomes.
+<sup>40</sup> When We intend for something to happen, We say to it, “Be,” and it becomes.

-41. Those who emigrate for Enki’s sake after being persecuted, We will settle them in a good place in this world; but the reward of the Hereafter is greater, if they only knew.
+<sup>41</sup> Those who emigrate for Enki’s sake after being persecuted, We will settle them in a good place in this world; but the reward of the Hereafter is greater, if they only knew.

-42. Those who endure patiently, and in their
-Lord they put their trust.
+<sup>42</sup> Those who endure patiently, and in their Lord they put their trust.

-43. We did not send before you except men whom We inspired.
+<sup>43-55</sup> We did not send before you except men whom We inspired.
 So ask the people of knowledge, if you do not know.

 <!-- 44.
 With the clarifications and the scriptures.
 And We revealed to you the Reminder, that